-- (1) 1In order to qualify for the Master's degree programme, students must have completed a relevant degree programme with an above-average grade.
-2Certificates for the following shall be submitted as proof of qualification: - 1.
-A Bachelor's degree according to these examination regulations or - a German or non-German university degree that is equivalent to the qualification specified in point 1 and - 3. a pass in the qualification assessment process according to Appendix 1. - (2) 1Applicants shall belong to the best 50 percent of their class or shall have completed the degree programme in question with a final grade of at least 2.5 ('gut'; good).
-2Degrees that were graded according to a different grading system are to have received at least a rating equivalent to the grade 'gut' (good). - (3) 1Bachelor's degrees in Physics and Materials physics shall generally be considered equivalent.
-2If there are significant differences which can be compensated for, the Admissions Committee may grant admission under the condition that proof of further achievements worth up to a maximum of 20 ECTS credits and to be determined by the Admissions Committee be submitted within one year of being admitted to the Master's degree programme. - (4) Section 26 shall apply accordingly.
+(1) 1In order to qualify for the Master's degree programme, students must have completed a relevant degree programme with an above-average grade.
+2The following counts as proof that students qualify:

+- 1. A certificate showing that the student has completed - a) a Bachelor's degree according to these examination regulations or - b) another German or non-German degree that is equivalent to the qualification specified in no. 1, and - 2. a pass in the qualification assessment process according to Appendix 1.

+(2) 1Applicants shall belong to the best 50 percent of their class or shall have completed the degree programme in question with a final grade of at least 2.5 ('gut'; good).
+2Degrees that were graded according to a different grading system ought to have received at least a rating equivalent to the grade 'gut' (good).
+Section 12 (3) sentences 1 to 3 shall apply accordingly.

+(3) 1In terms of qualification, the degrees according to (1)(2) no. 1b) must not differ significantly from the subject-specific degrees according to (1)(2) no. 1 a).
+2A degree in a Bachelor's degree programme in Physics or Materials Physics shall as a rule be deemed an equivalent or relevant degree as stipulated in (1)(2) no. 1 b).
+3If there are significant differences which can be compensated for, the Admissions Committee may grant admission under the condition that proof of further achievements worth up to a maximum of 20 ECTS credits and to be determined by the Admissions Committee be submitted within one year of being admitted to the Master's degree programme.
+4Admission is granted subject to the condition that proof is submitted in good time.

+(4) 1In deviation from (1)(2) no. 1, applicants can be admitted to the Master's degree programme if they are enrolled in a relevant Bachelor's degree programme, provided they can credibly prove that they have registered for the final examinations for the Bachelor's degree programme in the coming examination period and that they will have completed the degree programme by the time they start studying the Master's degree programme.
+2Proof that the degree has been completed successfully shall be submitted at the latest within one year of beginning the Master's degree programme; completing a Bachelor's degree programme.
+3Paragraph 3 (4) shall apply accordingly.